-4.1 Catch-per-unit-effort (CPUE)
+4.2 Catch-per-unit-effort (CPUE)

-The CPUE indices estimated for the RSR Antarctic toothfish stock showed an increase for several years, followed by a decrease in the index with considerable interannual variability (Parker & Mormede 2017).
+The CPUE indices estimated showed an increase for several years, followed by a decrease and flat index with considerable interannual variability (Devine 2024).
 The changes in CPUE were not consistent with likely "fish down" changes in abundance and appear to partially reflect spatial management boundary changes, ice-driven availability on an annual basis, and continuing improvement in skill and fishing strategy by the fishing fleet, rather than underlying abundance.
-Hence, the CPUE indices are not yet considered to be a reliable index of changes in abundance for the Antarctic toothfish population of the RSR.
+Hence, the CPUE indices are not yet considered to be a reliable index of changes in abundance.

-4.2 Tag release and recapture data
+4.3 Tag release and recapture data

 The tagging programme for Antarctic toothfish in the RSR fishery was first initiated in the 2001 fishing season by New Zealand vessels.
-Since 2006, all vessels participating in the fishery have been required to tag and release toothfish at a rate of at least one fish per tonne of retained greenweight catch (although higher rates can be required for vessels undertaking specific research fishing under CM 24-01 or research plans under CM 21-02).
-Between 2001 and 2021, more than 58 000 Antarctic toothfish have been tagged and released in the RSR and almost 3600 have been recaptured (Grüss et al. 2021a).
+Since 2005, all vessels participating in the fishery have been required to tag and release toothfish at a rate of at least one fish per tonne of retained greenweight catch (although higher rates can be required for vessels undertaking specific research fishing under CM 24-01 or research plans under CM 21-02).
+Between 2001 and 2024, 71 944 Antarctic toothfish have been tagged and released and 4559 have been recaptured after at least one year of liberty (Devine 2024).

-The assessment model of the Antarctic toothfish population of the RSR applies numbers of tag releases and recaptures that are corrected for differences in vessel- specific survival rates of tagged fish and recapture detection rates using the methods of Mormede (2014).
-For the period 2001-2021, the fishing fleets average effective tagging survival was estimated at about 72% and the effective tag detection rate estimated at about 65%, although these values vary with the proportion of catch taken by vessels with different rates (Grüss et al. 2021a).
+The assessment model applies numbers of tag releases and recaptures that are corrected for differences in vessel-specific survival rates of tagged fish and recapture detection rates using the methods of Mormede (2014).
+For the period 2001-2024, the fishing fleets' average effective tagging survival was estimated at 75% and the effective tag detection rate was estimated at 69%, although these values vary with the proportion of catch taken by vessels with different rates (Devine 2024).
+The input data for the assessment model are described in Devine (2024).

-4.2.1 Tagging parameters
+4.3.1 Tagging parameters

-Each fishing vessel operating in the RSR is required to carry two scientific observers.
-Because 40% of every line hauled is observed by a scientific observer and each fish is handled individually when hauled, the tag-detection rate is assumed to be close to 100%, less the rate that tag recaptures cannot be linked to a release event (likely transcription errors) before adjusting for vessel specific detection rates.
-Because about 0.5% of recaptures could not be reliably linked (Grüss et al. 2021a), the tag-detection rate assumed was 99.5%.
+Each vessel operating in the fishery is required to carry two scientific observers.
+Because about 40% of every line hauled is observed by a scientific observer and each fish is handled individually when hauled, the tag-detection rate was assumed to be close to 100%, less the rate that tag recaptures cannot be linked to a release event (likely transcription errors) before adjusting for vessel specific detection rates.
+Because about 0.5% of recaptures could not be reliably linked (Devine 2024), the tag-detection rate assumed was 99.5%.
 This was then adjusted using vessel specific detection rates estimated using the method of Mormede (2014).